 Welcome to the homepage for The Library, a Discord-based chatroom for fiction writers.
 Discord is a free chat application for the web, desktop, and mobile devices.
 Find out more about us!

 Hey it’s me BearCounter, and I’m here to give you some pointers I’ve learned while writing flash fiction.
 This is going to be short, but important.
 Not all of these points will be mandatory, or work for everyone, but they are useful tools to try out either way.

-Flash fiction is not a prologue
+Flash fiction is not a prologue or an excerpt

 Think about the economy of words